 Why not turn the driving over to the train conductor?
 You can relax and drink in the postcard views for this leisurely three-hour ride through the picturesque valley.

-Departing from downtown Napa, the wine train runs to St. Helena and back, usually without a stop.
+Departing from the McKinstry Street Station in downtown Napa, the wine train runs to St. Helena and back, usually without a stop.
 However, if you want to visit a winery along the way, some Napa wine train tours include a stop or two.

 Five towns in the valley can be seen from the train: Napa, Yountville, Oakville, Rutherford and St. Helena.
 You'll also spot a number of wineries nestled among the vineyards.